Using Subskills

 As the core::SaySomething class does not have access to callSubSkill(), and shall be independent of the skill framework, we pass a function from skills::SaySomething to core::SaySomething.
 For our example, this will be std::function<bool(const std::string&) sayHello as an attribute of core::SaySomething::Subskills.
 The function is defined in skills::SaySomething when creating the instance impl of the core::SaySomething class.

-Since this explaination may was a little bit too fast, let's look at it step by step.
+Since this explanation may have been a little fast, let's look at it step by step.

 Let's begin by adding the sayHello() function, which wraps the subskill into the core::SaySomething subskills struct.
 Additionally, we'll include a list of names that we want to use with our subskill to the properties struct.